joalbright/PencilCup/README.md

 - typealiases PCPoint, PCSize, PCScale, PCDelta
 - CGRect extended with inset methods and global initializer functions
-- CGContextRef extended with methods that simplify setup
+- CGContext extended with methods that simplify setup
 - infix operators for points and paths

 #### Operator Pattern